Tech Sales Job Descriptions Explained

 3. Enterprise/Strategic SDR:

-This is a role where an SDR works closely within a team or directly with an Account Executive to open up essential business opportunities.
+In this role, an SDR works closely within a team or directly with an Account Executive to open up essential business opportunities.
 It will still involve cold calling but require more strategy than a traditional Outbound role.
-Often Enterprise SDRs will have to map out the various people in an account and create personalized emails based on their LinkedIn profiles.
+Often, Enterprise SDRs will have to map out the various people in an account and create personalized emails based on their LinkedIn profiles.

-Of course, most SDR roles will not be exclusively one of these three types and will be more of a hybrid of several.
-Let’s now look at some SDR job descriptions and see what one can gather from the description.
+Of course, most SDR roles will not exclusively be one of these three types but will be more of a hybrid of several.
+Now, look at some SDR job descriptions and see what one can gather from them.

 SDR Job Descriptions: Decoded